steadweb/aula-tunes-technical-test/README.md

 Given more time was spent on this, I'd enhance the following:

+- Better UX around closing modal (at the moment, click the overlay outside of the modal)
 - Users could choose more genres rather than having one
 - More powerful search that just looking at name and albumName
 - Better handling of cache, having the ability to bust the cache, or expire within a certain time period
-- Actually test the components, using react testing library
+- Actually test the components, using react testing library, and not just provide snapshots
 - Use docker ~~to contain both client and server~~ to demonstrate a production deployment strategy

 ## Tests